Issued 21 May 2018 | Updated 25 November 2019

 Publication of waivers

 We will generally publish on our website a summary of all waiver decisions we make.
 This will include details of the waiver granted or refused, the reasons for granting or refusing it and any conditions.
 We will not publish the detail of supporting information provided in any waiver application.

 In deciding whether to publish the decision, we will consider all of the circumstances including:

 - whether the waiver decision impacts on the rights of consumers or third parties and if so, the extent of this

 - the extent that the waiver decision may be of interest or relevance to other firms

 - whether publication would adversely affect the commercial interests of the firm concerned, for example, the release of proprietary information that might benefit the applicant’s rivals, for example, relating to product innovation

 - whether publication would breach any confidentiality obligations

-If a firm consider that there are good grounds for us either to withhold publication or to publish the waiver without disclosing the identity of the firm or avoiding certain key details, it should make this clear in its application.
-If we propose then to still to publish a waiver, we will give the firm appropriate notice of our intention to publish.
+If a firm considers that there are good grounds for us either to withhold publication or to publish the waiver without disclosing the identity of the firm or certain key details, it should make this clear in its application.
+If we then still propose to publish a waiver, we will give the firm appropriate notice of our intention to publish.